kirbyaguilar/kirbyaguilar/README.md

 #### Fluff

-Outside of work, I like reading, writing, badminton, competitive chess, cooking for my loved ones, and playing the bass.
+Outside of work, I like reading, writing, football, badminton, competitive chess, cooking for my loved ones, and playing the bass.
 I'm always open to meeting new people and finding a bit of myself in them (and vice versa0.